alankrantas/tinygo_experiments/README.md

 tinygo flash -target=<target> -port=<port> main.go
 ```

+Find the target name in [official website](https://tinygo.org/docs/reference/microcontrollers/) (does not list all the targets) or [official repo](https://github.com/tinygo-org/tinygo/tree/release/src/machine).

+To look up the port, run ```mode``` on Windows or ```dmesg | grep tty``` on Linux.

+> For devices using UF2 firmware, make sure the device has entered bootloader mode before flashing.
+In bootloader mode the device would be on a different port as well.
+>
+> For most SAMD21/51 and nRF boards with Adafruit UF2 firmwares, pressing the reset button twice.
+For Raspberry Pi Pico you'll need to hold down the BOOTSEL button and re-connect USB.
+The micro:bits has a separate chip as USB interface so it can be flashed directly.
+Both RPi Pico and micro:bits do not need to specify ports when flashing.
+>
+>For Arduino Nano 33 IoT, you can install the Adafruit UF2 bootloader with [this Arduino script](https://github.com/adafruit/uf2-samdx1/releases/download/v3.14.0/update-bootloader-nano33iot-v3.14.0.ino).
+(After that you can upgrade the boodloader with .uf2 files.)
+>
 > For DigiSpark (ATTiny85), install the bootloader (On Windoes use [Zadig](https://github.com/micronucleus/micronucleus/tree/master/windows_driver_installer)) and download [micronucleus](https://github.com/micronucleus/micronucleus/tree/master/commandline).
 Add it to your $PATH.
 TinyGo will ask you to re-connect DigiSpark before flashing.
 >
 > For Bluepills, get a ST-LINK/V2 programmer and download/unzip [OpenOCD](https://freddiechopin.info/en/download/category/4-openocd), add the ```<path>\openocd-0.10.0\bin``` to $PATH.
 Port is not needed but *you may have to hold down reset button before flashing and release as soon as OpenOCD's first message appears*...